Political Warfare and Counterterrorism Analyst

 -

-Implications of great power competition and changing world order for sub-Saharan African nations and African autonomy
+Implications of great power competition and changing world order for African nations

 Russian and Chinese use of private military/security companies